nicklewis/puppet/CONTRIBUTING.md

       In general, you should always base your work on the oldest branch that your change is relevant to.

-        - A bug fix should be based on the current "stable" series.
+      - A bug fix should be based on the current stable series.
 If the bug is not present in the current stable release, then base it on `master`.

       - A new feature should be based on `master`.

-        - Security fixes should be based on the previous "stable" series.
-If the security issue was not present in the previous "stable" series, then it should be based on the current "stable" series if it was introduced there, or on "master" if it is not yet present in a released "stable" series.
+      - Security fixes should be based on the current maintenance series (that is, the previous stable series).
+If the security issue was not present in the maintenance series, then it should be based on the current stable series if it was introduced there, or on `master` if it is not yet present in a stable release.

+      The current stable series is 2.7.x, and the current maintenance series is 2.6.x.

   1. Make separate commits for logically separate changes.